MdKhajaGhouse/SSD_Team13_Project/README.md

 ### Backend (Django)

 1. In the `backend` directory, make sure your virtual environment is activated.
-2. Run Django migrations: `python manage.py migrate`
+2. Run Django migrations: `python3 manage.py migrate`
-3. Start the Django server: `python manage.py runserver`
+3. Start the Django server: `python3 manage.py runserver`
 4. The Django backend will be accessible at `http://localhost:8000`.

 ## Usage